Beekeeping Seminar

 Session Two

 Session two will review the difference between honey bees and other bees in addition to the difference between bees and other stinging insects.
 The history of Africanized Honey Bee (Killer Bee) and its current location in North America will be reviewed.
 Information on identification of bee diseases and parasites will be presented.
-The methods and recovery/refurbishment of old equipment will be demonstrated.

 Session Three